3.5 Traineeships and apprenticeships

 The aim of the event was to inform all actors in the German-speaking Community concerned on already existing validation approaches in the German-speaking Community, to present various validation systems in Belgium and abroad and to stimulate discussion between relevant actors in the German-speaking Community.

-By 2019 a sum of around 27.7 million euros has been agreed to implement and coordinate the 24 future and 3 horizontal projects of REK II.
-This money will be invested in the future of the German-speaking Community.
+By 2019 a sum of around 31.5 million euros has been agreed to implement and coordinate the 24 future and 3 horizontal projects of the Regional Development Concept II.
 The Regional Development Concept “Ostbelgien leben 2025” (“East Belgium Life 2025) contains long-term visions that are intended to shape life in the German-speaking Community sustainably, innovatively and inclusively for the population.

-The costs arising from the overall management of the REK, the global coordination and communication of the concept as well as associated scopes of functions amount to just under EUR 380,000.
-Apart from in the period between 2010 and 2014 the European Social Fund (ESF) does not share in co-financing these costs.
+The costs arising from the overall management of the Regional Development Concept, the global coordination and communication of the concept as well as associated scopes of functions amount to just under EUR 380,000.
+Apart from in the period between 2010 and 2014 the European Social Fund does not share in co-financing these costs.

-During the first implementation phase the REK coordination presented the “East Belgium Life 2025” strategy to many organisations, service providers and advisory bodies.
+During the first implementation phase the Regional Development Concept coordination presented the “East Belgium Life 2025” strategy to many organisations, service providers and advisory bodies.
 Interested parties may also register in future for such a presentation.

-Over and above that, any interested citizen will have the opportunity to become involved in events to do with the REK.
-The intensive citizens’ dialogue from the first implementation phase is also to be maintained in REK II.
+Over and above that, any interested citizen have had the opportunity to become involved in events to do with the Regional Development Concept.
+The intensive citizens’ dialogue approach from the Regional Development Concept is also repeated in establishing the future vision 2040 for East Belgium.